simonpasquier/openshift_templates/prometheus/README.md

 # Setting up the Prometheus account

 Create the Prometheus service account with permissions to view services, endpoints and pods:

 ```
 oc apply -f prometheus-service-account.yaml
 ```

-Add permissions to view the nodes if you want to get the container metrics:
+Add permissions to view the nodes resources if you want to get the container
+metrics:

 ```
 oc apply -f node-monitoring-permissions.yaml